MattyCalimbas/CodingDojo-Python-Flask/README.md

 # CodingDojo-Python-Flask

-Projects within this repo are assignments and projects designed to teach both the basics of Python and the Flask microframework.|
+Projects within this repo are assignments designed to teach both the basics of Python and the Flask microframework.|

 Languages Utilized:
 <ul>